Transitioning a software product from on-prem to cloud-based can be like letting go of the life raft in the middle of the ocean.

 - Communicate the roadmap clearly: Maintain and share a very clear product roadmap for the cloud solution.
 This enables customers to begin planning and to peg a potential conversion date.
 Legacy customers tend to watch this product roadmap very carefully to gauge your ability to meet dates in the new world, particularly those who lived with your bugs and patches in the early years.

 - Take a white-gloves approach with larger customers: Customize conversion strategies for your largest clients, including pricing scalability.
 This is important because customers can easily be triggered to defect when they don’t understand how your new cloud pricing will scale.
 If scalability isn’t addressed early on, they may conclude that they cannot afford to move to the cloud with you.

 - Pick a sunset date for the old codebase: Pick a sunset date for the on-prem solution that is far enough away that it doesn’t create panic, but lets the customers know that there is indeed an end date by which they need to decide.
 As sunset gets closer, this will also serve as a powerful lever to get the laggards to convert.

 Yet, it is important not to force customers’ hands.
 Companies with the most successful transitions work with customers who are willing to move to the cloud but need extra time and help to make the conversion.

-A lot of goodwill and loyalty can be gained by really looking out for the customer’s best interest, being flexible and providing excellent care (and lots of testing).
+A lot of goodwill and loyalty can be gained by really looking out for the customer’s best interest, being flexible and providing excellent care.